fbpx

 Marketing as we traditionally think of it = paid advertising and social media.
 These mediums are only effective IF it’s easy to communicate the value of your program through words and imagery.
 This is possible IF you have a very clear (who it’s for, what the outcomes are, how it works) and unique (clearly differentiate from the many alternatives) program.
 Unfortunately, although we all think we are different or better, and communicate it well, it’s rarely the case.
 As with many other service businesses, our clients only best understand the value and quality difference in our offerings by experiencing it first-hand.

 Words and imagery aren’t sufficient and convincing enough to capture and articulate experiences.
 Hence, support organizations get most of their deal flow through referrals/word-of-mouth instead.
 Put yourself in your client’s shoes.
-If you were an entrepreneur, how you would choose between incubator A or B, or consultant A or B?
+If you were an entrepreneur, how would you choose between incubator A or B, or consultant A or B?
 They could toot their own horn and claim to be the best, but you still wouldn’t trust them.
 You would make your decision based on:

 • Reviews or testimonials, bonus if you see something positive said by someone you know/trust.